 National Novel Writing Month, abbreviated as NaNoWriMo, challenges participants to complete the first draft of a 50,000-word manuscript within the month of November.
 There are other variations throughout the year, such as summer's CampNaNoWriMo or April's Screnzy, which followed a similar premise centered around screenplays rather than novels (though this sister challenge was officially ended c.
 2013).

 Since the aim of NaNoWriMo is to inspire people to write, the rules are pretty relaxed.
 No amount of experience is required and writers of any genre are invited join in.
-Since NaNoWriMo is more about challenging yourself as a writer and putting pen to paper or fingers to keyboard, there aren't any severely strict rules and runs by an honor system, though participants can log their progress on the NaNoWriMo site and submit their word counts for verification that way.
-The main point is writing a little every day and working towards the goal of completing 50,000 words in thirty days.
+NaNoWriMo is more about challenging yourself as a writer and putting pen to paper or fingers to keyboard, getting into a habit of writing a little every day and working towards the goal of completing 50,000 words by the end of the month.
 This amounts to an approximate average of just under 1,670 words per day.

 While I'm sitting out for this year's NaNoWriMo, focusing instead on finishing an already-in-progress first draft rather than diving into a new project, I wanted to offer some tips to those who are taking on the challenge.